Occupational Health and Safety

 - Contact information for the occupational health and safety committee or the worker health and safety representative or anyone they may need to go to for direction

 As an employer in British Columbia, you must ensure the health and safety not only of your own workers, but for any other worker present at a worksite at which your work is being carried out.
-The extent of this obligation varies and is set out in WorkSafeBC Prevention Policy (item D3-115-1).
+The extent of this obligation varies and is set out in WorkSafeBC Prevention policy.

 In addition, you have an obligation to ensure the health and safety of the contractors or subcontractors you hire at your worksite.
 The nature of this obligation depends on whether a contractor or subcontractor has been found to be independent by WorkSafeBC.
 For information regarding safety and claim obligations owed to these persons, see Contractors/Subcontractors.